Best Foods to Eat and Vitamins to Take to Stay Healthy!

 Can of sugar cubesWhile preparing and cooking food, you should reduce the amount of high-sodium ingredients and salt.
 Going easy on the fish or soy sauce can be a good idea.
 The daily intake of salt should be less than 5g or a teaspoon.
 It is also better to use iodized salt and avoid snacks that have a lot of sugar and salt.

-Limiting the intake of your sodas and soft drinks that have a high amount of sugar like syrups, flavored milk, and juice concentrate, not to mention the weight gain!
-Selecting fresh fruits instead of eating sweet things like chocolate, cakes and cookies can go a long way.
+Limiting the intake of your sodas and soft drinks with a high amount of sugar like syrups, flavored milk, and juice concentrate, not to mention the weight gain!
+Selecting fresh fruits instead of eating sweet things like chocolate, cakes, and cookies can go a long way.

 Vitamins and Minerals